Quick Start Guide for LFRic#

 building and testing apps, but largely they do the same thing.

-out and puts it into a directory called a working copy.
+repository and placed it into a directory called lfric_core.

 Building an application#